Mapping class groups of manifolds with boundary are of finite type: Introduction

 \subsubsection{Acknowledgements}

-AK would like to thank Manuel Krannich and Mark Powell for helpful conversations, and Hadrien Espic and Bashar Saleh for answering my questions.
-AK acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference number 512156 and 512250], as well as the Research Competitiveness Fund of the University of Toronto at Scarborough.
+AK would like to thank Manuel Krannich and Mark Powell for helpful conversations, Hadrien Espic and Bashar Saleh for answering my questions, and the anonymous referee for many comments and suggestions.
+AK acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference number 512156 and 512250], as well as the Research Competitiveness Fund of the University of Toronto at Scarborough and the Alfred J.~Sloan Research Fellowship.